 Our pupils have a physical and neurological impairment, and this is often combined with other barriers to learning, such as sensory loss, and communication difficulties.
 Individualised timetables provide opportunities for students to withdraw from lessons to participate in therapy sessions with occupational therapists, physiotherapists, and Speech and Language therapists.

-- Students will access a broad, balanced and relevant curriculum which is child centred.
+- Pupils will access a broad, balanced and relevant curriculum which is child centred.

-- Students will access an EYFS (Early Years Foundation Stage) curriculum, appropriately expanded and broadened for our specific pupils.
+- Pupils will access an EYFS (Early Years Foundation Stage) curriculum, appropriately expanded and broadened for our specific pupils.

-- Students will have access to examinations and appropriate schemes of work e.g. ASDAN, GCSE, entry level, foundation level etc
+- Pupils will have access to examinations and appropriate schemes of work e.g. ASDAN, GCSE, entry level, foundation level etc

 - A personalised curriculum geared to the students personal and family aspirations is in place in the college department.